Vasudev-2308/Agrobuddy_EDGE/README.md

-# This Project Deals with the Intrusion detection Module
+# This Project Deals with Edge AI Paradigam Project